A Modern Theory of Cross-Validation through the Lens of Stability: Introduction

 \subsection{Cross-validation Beyond Model Selection and Evaluation}

-Beyond model comparison and selection, the cross-validation principle---fitting a parameter and evaluating a functional on disjoint subsamples---has played a pivotal role in nonparametric functional estimation and semiparametric inference.
+Beyond model comparison and selection, the cross-validation principle---estimating a parameter and evaluating a functional on disjoint subsamples---has played a pivotal role in nonparametric functional estimation and semiparametric inference.

 Consider a general setup where the goal is to estimate the expected value of $g(X;\gamma)$---denoted as $\theta = \mathbb{E}[g(X; \gamma)]$---from independent and identically distributed (i.i.d.) observations $(X_1, \ldots, X_n)$, where $g(\cdot, \cdot)$ is a known function and $\gamma$ is a (possibly infinite-dimensional) parameter of the data-generating distribution.
 For example, if $X_i$ is a one-dimensional variable with unknown density $f(x)$, and we define $\gamma = f$, $g(x, \gamma) = -\log \gamma(x)$, then $\theta = -\mathbb{E}[\log f(X)]$ corresponds to the entropy of the distribution.